GitEric77/MotoBM/README.md

   -cs CALLSIGN, --callsign CALLSIGN
                         Only list callsigns containing specified string like a region number.
   -tg, --talkgroups     Create channels only for active talkgroups on repeaters (no channels with blank contact ID).
+  -o OUTPUT, --output OUTPUT
+                        Output directory for generated files.
+Default is "output".
 ```

+## Contact Template
+Contacts added to 'contact_template.csv' will be preseved in the contacts.csv output file.

 ## Examples